 We are now undertaking complete cytological follow-up by linkage to NHS cervical screening call-recall records for both cohorts to include women who have moved from the Manchester area.
 The cohorts are also being followed-up for CIN3 and cancer incidence and mortality by linkage to the NHS Central Register.

-In addition to collecting additional data on CIN2+ diagnoses from the ARTISTIC cohort, we are also proposing to collect further samples from these women and to test them again for HPV.
-About 10,000 cervical tests among ARTISTIC women will be done over the 5 year period between 2017 and 2021 in the Manchester Cytology Centre which covers the Greater Manchester area.
-These samples will be tested for HPV in the specialist Virology Laboratory, the positive samples will be genotyped, and the residual samples will be stored for future research on new tests.
+In addition to collecting additional data on CIN2+ diagnoses from the ARTISTIC cohort, we are also collecting further screening samples from these women and to test them again for HPV.
+About 10,000 HPV tests among ARTISTIC women will be done over the 5 year period between 2018 and 2022 in the Manchester Cytology Centre which covers the Greater Manchester area.
+These samples already tested for HPV as part of routine screening will be then genotyped if positive, and all stored for future research.

-We also plan to link the approximately 1700 women who participated in both the ARTISTIC and Manchester studies and to relate HPV results taken at these 2 time points around 10 years apart.
+We are also linking the 2000 women who participated in both the ARTISTIC and Manchester studies and to relate HPV results taken at these 2 time points around 10 years apart.

 Objectives of long-term follow-up of both study cohorts

 Our research can help the national screening committee decide on the best options to reduce the number of women being referred unnecessarily.
 There are no other studies of women in England with such long follow-up.
 Health economists who build models to estimate which screening strategies are the most cost-effective rely on data from studies like ours to give them information on how HPV behaves.
 Collecting further data will help make these models more accurate.

 - Is it safe to leave a longer interval between screening tests when a woman has a negative HPV test?

 - What age is it safe to stop screening?
 Does a woman have to be tested in her sixties if she has tested negative for HPV in her fifties?

 - What follow-up (triage) tests should be done in women who test positive for HPV?